GeunhwaJeong/haneul-new/doc/src/explore/devnet.md

 ```
 You should see the path to the command.
 Otherwise, reinstall.

-> **Tip:** To reliably test DevNet with the latest Haneul binaries, re-install them at least weekly.
+> **Tip:** To reliably test Devnet with the latest Haneul binaries, re-install them at least weekly.

 In addition, to conduct advanced work such as publishing a Move module or making a Move call, also obtain the [Haneul source code](../build/install.md#source-code); for simplicity, we recommend installing in `~/haneul` or using an environment variable.

 ### Set up Haneul CLI client, connect to gateway

-Now [set up your Haneul CLI client and connect to DevNet](../build/cli-client.md#connect-to-devnet) in a single step.
+Now [set up your Haneul CLI client and connect to Devnet](../build/cli-client.md#connect-to-devnet) in a single step.
 Note you can [manually change the Gateway URL](../build/cli-client.md#manually-change-the-rpc-server-url) if you have already configured a Haneul CLI client.

 > **Tip:** If you run into issues, reset the Haneul configuration by removing its directory, by default located at `~/.haneul/haneul_config`.
 Then reinstall [Haneul binaries](../build/install.md#binaries).